-To be considered for admission to the Early College Academy (CCP at Washington State or online), follow these steps:
+To be considered for admission to the College Credit Plus program, follow these steps:

 - Complete the WSCC Online application (please make sure to indicate you are still in high school and intend to take classes through CCP) or complete the paper application.

 - The student and parent must complete a Mature Content Permission slip before being admitted to the WSCC CCP Program.
 The form can be found here.

 - In order for WSCC to discuss your enrollment with parents you will need to complete a FERPA release by clicking here.
 FERPA stands for the Family Educational Rights and Privacy Act (FERPA) and is a Federal Law that protects the privacy of student education records, including financial, academic and/or advising records.
 Without a release on file, a student's parent or guardian will not be able to assist in the registration process.